VOTERS APPROVE PROP 4 - DEDICATING $20B TO WATER INFRASTRUCTURE

 Prop 4 Policy Brief - Dedicated Funds for Water

 The 89th Texas Legislature passed legislation proposing a constitutional amendment that would establish a dedicated funding stream for water infrastructure, contingent on voter approval on the November 4, 2025 ballot.
 If approved, Proposition 4 would dedicate $1 billion for water, wastewater, and flood infrastructure projects in Texas for the next 20 years.
-Learn about Proposition 4 here.
+View the policy brief.